The Rolex name is one of the most recognized brands on the entire planet, and a positively dominant force in the wristwatch world.

 - Explorer II

 Rolex’s dedicated pilot’s style watch option touting a steel case and bracelet with military-style hour markers, green-printed ROLEX marquee on its dial, and time-only complication.
-One of the most affordable timepieces of the modern catalog, and also one of the most overlooked.
+You can learn more about it with our detailed Air King guide.

 Yet another historic model line created by Rolex with professionals in mind.
 The Milgauss will forever be marked by its lightning-bolt center seconds hand and most recently, its green-tined sapphire crystal.
 Available in Z-Blue and black dial options, though possibly not for long, as the Milgauss line has given rise to many industry rumors regarding its potential discontinuation.